-- These were made because the individual and the community were so tightly integrated that it was feared that any violation of code of conduct could result in disintegration of the community. - It stresses restitution in place of punishment.
+It existed in primitive society i.e pre industrial society These were made because the individual and the community were so tightly integrated that it was feared that any violation of code of conduct could result in disintegration of the community.
+It prevailed in Modern Society i.e in industrial Society • It stresses restitution in place of punishment. -- ---